The beginner’s guide to Slack eDiscovery

 There should always be a company policy in place for every new technology implemented — and Slack is no exception.
 It’s good to outline clear expectations about how the platform should be used and how it’ll be monitored.
 Maybe you indicate what channels/words should remain confidential, what words or behaviors might be flagged or reported, and what message retention policy is in place.
 By educating your company on these points, you have a greater chance of avoiding any misuse of the platform.

-If you haven’t established them already, having internal Slack best practices for your legal team is a necessary part of having a strong Slack eDiscovery plan.
+Tip: If you haven’t established one already, having an internal Slack compliance guide for your legal team is a necessary part of having a strong Slack eDiscovery plan.
 From outlining the capabilities of your current Slack plan to listing protocol for retention settings, a compliance guide can prevent any important information from being lost and can streamline the eDiscovery process for the future.

 Step 4: Implement an eDiscovery solution